o3de/o3de.org/content/docs/user-guide/features/visualization/animation/animation-editor/blending-blendtwolegacy.md

 ---
-description: ' Use the Blend Two (Legacy) node for backward compatibility in Amazon Lumberyard Animation Editor to blend two nodes. '
+description: ' Use the Blend Two (Legacy) node for backward compatibility in Open 3D Engine Animation Editor to blend two nodes. '
 title: Blend Two (Legacy) Node
 ---